chaseruskin/orbit/docs/src/index.md

 4. [Reference](./5_reference/0_reference.md) - technical information

 ## About the Project
-The project is open-source under the MIT license and is available on [GitHub](https://github.com/c-rus/orbit).
+The project is open-source under the GPL-3.0 license and is available on [GitHub](https://github.com/c-rus/orbit).

 ## About the Documentation
 Documentation system and methodology is inspired by [Divio](https://documentation.divio.com).